Paul Thompson (musician): Career

 In 1980, Thompson took leave from Roxy Music due to an arm injury.
 Later that year he left the band, owing to musical differences between himself and Bryan Ferry.
-During this period Thompson played with rock band Concrete Blonde.
+Thompson was also a member of Concrete Blonde from 1989 until 1991, and again from 1993 until 1996, playing on their albums Bloodletting and Mexican Moon.

 In 2001, he reunited with fellow Roxy Music band members for a tour.
 He also toured with Ferry, supporting his Frantic album in 2003 and appeared at the Isle of Wight Festival 2005 on 11 June 2005 with Ferry.
 During this period Thompson played live gigs with Andy Mackay and The Metaphors and was credited on their self released live CD London!
 Paris!
 New York!
 Rome! in 2009.
 He joined the Newcastle upon Tyne Lindisfarne in 2013.

 Thompson was inducted into the Rock and Roll Hall of Fame in 2019 as a member of Roxy Music.

 Influence and following

 Drummer Roger Taylor of the new wave band Duran Duran has stated that Thompson's drumming was a big influence over his development.
-Fans of Thompson nicknamed him "The Great Paul Thompson", because of his drumming skills and power.
+Fans of Thompson nicknamed him "The Great Paul Thompson", because of his drumming skills.
+Paul Cook of The Sex Pistols is also a fan.

-Other interests

-In 1987, Thompson joined the Royal Auxiliary Air Force.
-As a member of 2624 Squadron, based in Oxfordshire, he attained the rank of corporal before leaving the RAuxAF in 1993.